dhis2/dhis2-mobile-ui/docs/demo.md

 # Demo application

-> Give a description of the demo application (purpose, content,...)
-> Add the link to the artifacts, probably in the releases page.
+In the [Release page](https://github.com/dhis2/dhis2-mobile-ui/releases) there is a list of demo applications to showcase all the components.